ShallWeMove/Overflow2024/README.md

 # Entirely Blockchain-Powered Multiplayer Card Game:  _Play, Create, Share_

-Welcome to Shall We Move, a fully on-chain multiplayer card game implemented on the Sui blockchain.
+Welcome to **Shall We Move**, a fully on-chain multiplayer card game implemented on the Sui blockchain.
 This project leverages the unique features of the Sui blockchain to provide secure, transparent, and decentralized gameplay.

 ![Shall We Move Landing Page](images/landing.png)